docsforadobe/after-effects-scripting-guide/docs/items/avitem.rst

 **Description**

-When true, the AVItem has an video component.
+When true, the AVItem has a video component.

 -  In a CompItem, the value is linked to the composition.
 -  In a FootageItem, the value is linked to the ``mainSource`` object.